-If you're interested the ecology of gardening, livestock, family and small scale forestry, we have something for you.
-We are a lively family living, loving, and learning on a 60 acre, transitioning to Permaculture farm in the foothills of the Cape Breton Highlands.
-Now in our seventh year of farming, our vision involves working towards sustainable community, honing our craft, sharing our skills, and learning from and with those who come to help us.
+If you're interested the ecology of gardening, livestock, and small scale forestry, we have something for you.
+We are a lively family living, loving, and learning on a 60 acre, transitioning to Permaculture homestead in the foothills of the Cape Breton Highlands.
+Now in our 10th year of homesteading, our vision involves working towards sustainable community, honing our craft, sharing our skills, and learning from and with those who come to help us.

-Our farm-mates include a herd of Highland Cattle, Saanen milk goats, Soay and Suffolk/North Counrtry Cheviot-cross sheep, free range Birkshire/Duroc pigs, laying hens, geese, and ducks ; and working Maremma/Pyrenees livestock guardian dogs to keep the coyotes, bears and eagles from getting to know the others too well.
+Our farm-mates include a small herd of Highland Cattle, Suffolk/North Counrtry Cheviot-cross sheep, laying hen and working Maremma/Pyrenees livestock guardian dogs to keep the coyotes, bears and eagles from getting to know the others too well.
 Every animal here is named, respected, and cared for, and all are beginning to play integral roles in the Permaculture approach.
-If you're interested in working with animals, there are opportunities (depending on the season) to assist in lambing/kidding, milk goats or cows, work with a young ox, learn about livestock dogs, or experience the meditative quality of barn chores.
+If you're interested in working with animals, there are opportunities (depending on the season) to assist in lambing, milk a cow, learn about livestock guardian dogs, or experience the meditative quality of barn chores.

 Along with regular farm projects, we are expanding into the woodlot to make pockets of forest pasture again this year.
-This involves harvesting most of the mature white spruce which is infected by a destructive beetle.
-The wood will be hauled by oxen (or whatever works) close to the barn for use there, or to the road for sale as lumber.
-Well also be hauling some hardwood for our winter fuel.
-The cleared area will then be occupied by goats, sheep and pigs.
-The sheep and especially the goats will strip all the underbrush.
-The pigs root it all up (including many of the stumps) and make it ready for seeding by hand with pasture mix.
+This involves harvesting most of the over-mature white spruce which is infected by a destructive beetle.
+The logs will be hauled back to our little saw mill to be utilized to repair our 110 year old barn and older woodshed.
+We'll also be hauling some hardwood for our winter fuel.
+The cleared area will later be pasture cattle, sheep and pigs.
+The sheep and cattle will strip all the underbrush.
+The pigs root it all up (including many of the stumps) and make it ready for seeding with pasture mix.
 When done with one area, the animals along with their shelter will be moved to the next pasture pocket to begin their happy work.
 In a few years there will be a healthier more diverse woodlot with intermingling pastures and forest gardens.

-Although we welcome people of all skill levels and interests, this year we are particularly hoping to attract WWOOFers with building and carpentry skills.
-We have a heritage barn that needs new sills, pens, and loft floors, and we would also love to build a separate hen house.
+Although we welcome people of all skill levels and interests, this year we are particularly hoping to attract helpers with building and carpentry skills.
+We have a heritage barn that needs new sills, pens, and loft floors, and we also need to repair the hen house.
 Pushing ahead on these projects would be a major boost for our farm, and we welcome - with immense gratitude - help in these areas!